All about acute pancreatitis

-Acute pancreatitis is estimated to affect between 4.5 and 35 individuals in every 100,000 individuals per year.
-The actual incidence is unknown, because many people may have mild pancreatitis that resolves on its own without medical evaluation.
-However, it is the most common cause of gastrointestinal hospitalization in the United States.
+Acute pancreatitis is estimated to affect between 4.5 and 35 in every 100,000 individuals per year.
+However, this figure may not include the many mild cases that resolve without medical evaluation or treatment.
+Every year, there are 275,000 hospitalizations for acute pancreatitis in the United States.

 The pancreas is a long, flat gland located behind the stomach in the upper abdomen.
 It produces digestive enzymes and hormones, which regulate how the body processes glucose, for instance, insulin.

 Here are some key points about acute pancreatitis.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Pancreatitis is split into acute and chronic types.